 Factors such as a unique teaching style and impact on students drive Mahfuja Malik’s recognition

 Sacred Heart University faculty member, Mahfuja Malik, associate professor of accounting, has attained recognition on Poets&Quants’ list of “Top 50 Undergraduate Professors” for 2021.
-More than 1,000 …
+More …

 By Fernando Pires